Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/About/Under the Hood.md

 ## Maintenance

-All loading and database maintenance of TraceBase happens on the command line utilizing django management commands.
+All loading and database maintenance of TraceBase happens on the command-line utilizing django management commands.
 Those who install TraceBase are responsible for its maintenance and the curation process (with the assistance of a responsible party in the lab, familiar with the scientific data).